yeslogic/prince-docs/docs/styling.md

 Fonts
 -----

-Prince supports the Web Open Font (WOFF/WOFF2), TrueType and OpenType (TTF and CFF, as well as CBLC/CBDT color Emoji) font formats.
+Prince supports the Web Open Font (WOFF/WOFF2), TrueType and OpenType (with TTF or CFF outlines, as well as CBLC/CBDT or sbix colour bitmaps for Emoji) font formats.

 ### Defining a font family